faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 A million thanks to Medium.com, which lays down the rules for us new writers.
 It gives us an <a href="https://medium.com/blog/state-of-medium-c54d1706a9b4" target="_blank" rel="noopener">ad-free platform</a> on which we write and share our stories—all while paying us to do so.

-We often feel that these rules related to making use of AI tools are against us because Medium asks us to disclose it in our story if we do.
+We often feel that these rules about using AI tools are working against us because Medium asks us to disclose it in our story if we do.

 It seems like we're being singled out.